About the rides

 Are there weight restrictions?

-No, we do not have weight restrictions.
+No, we do not have general weight restrictions.
 Please note that we might ask about your weight and height (especially for longer rides) to ensure we choose the right horse for you.
 If you think you might need an extra strong horse, a hint in advance helps us as well.
 Same with very tall persons – let us know beforehand and we will not prepare the smallest one for you.
+A weight restriction of ~220lbs applies to our Half Day Ride – Tilson Lake.

 About booking and schedule